 Abolitionist William Still was born on October 7, 1821.
 I read Still’s “The Underground Rail Road” when I was in high school.
 I have been fascinated with this fearless Black man ever since.

-We will stop at places associated with the father of the Underground Railroad including Independence Hall, Mother Bethel AME Church, Still’s boarding house and Lombard Street Central Presbyterian Church.
+We stop at places associated with the Father of the Underground Railroad including Independence Hall, Mother Bethel AME Church, Still’s boarding house and Lombard Street Central Presbyterian Church.

-The walking tour will include sites associated with “friends of the fugitive” including Frederick Douglass, Robert Purvis, Dr. J. J. Gould Bias, Sarah Buchanan, William Whipper, Jacob C. White Jr., Elizabeth Taylor Greenfield, Frances E.W.
+The walking tour features sites associated with “friends of the fugitive,” including Harriet Tubman, Frederick Douglass, Robert Purvis, Dr. J. J. Gould Bias, Sarah Buchanan, William Whipper, Jacob C. White Jr., Elizabeth Taylor Greenfield, Frances E.W.
 Harper and Henrietta Duterte.

-To be added to the mailing list for the walking tour schedule or to arrange a group tour, contact me, Faye Anderson, at firstname.lastname@example.org.
+To be added to the mailing list for the walking tour schedule, arrange a group tour or schedule a presentation, contact Faye Anderson at firstname.lastname@example.org.

 11 thoughts on “Walk in William Still’s Footsteps”

 You truly “avenge” our ancestors with the great work you relentlessly do in their name.
 Don’t stop.